Making an appointment with an eye doctor can be daunting. It can feel like a chore. It’s easy to put off.

 1. You haven’t had an eye exam in over a year

 First things first: if you haven’t seen an optometrist in Forsyth in over a year, you need to make an appointment.
 A yearly eye exam should be a part of everybody’s healthcare routine.
 Maintaining and improving your vision is an ongoing process that requires diligence and attention.
-Beyond helping your eyes, an eye exam can also reveal other types of illness and ailments that can be detected early by an optometrist.
+Beyond helping your eyes, an eye exam can also reveal other types of illnesses and ailments that can be detected early by an optometrist.
 Seeing your eye doctor should be at least a yearly occurrence for preventative care and proper attention.

 2. Your family doesn’t have an established optometrist

 Vision care is a lifelong process that involves your entire family.
 If you don’t currently have a patient-doctor relationship with an eye doctor in Forsyth, it’s time to establish one.
-Make sure that you find an eye doctor who has the experience treating patients of all ages.
+Make sure that you find an eye doctor who has experience treating patients of all ages.
 Being able to bring your whole family to an eye doctor located right in the Forsyth community is a big advantage.
-Eye care is important at every age – optometrists will look for specific age-related eye conditions and vision complications as part of a comprehensive eye exam.
+Eyecare is important at every age – optometrists will look for specific age-related eye conditions and vision complications as part of a comprehensive eye exam.

 3. You need glasses or contacts

 Your eyes might be getting worse without you knowing it.
-Unless your see your eye doctor, you might not know that you need glasses or contacts.
+Unless you see your eye doctor, you might not know that you need glasses or contacts.
 Over time, almost everyone’s visual acuity decreases.
 But, it can be subtle at first.
-You have to squint to read street signs or you struggle with small typeface.
+You have to squint to read street signs or you struggle with the small typeface.
 While not alarming, any decrease in vision should be examined and corrected.
 Going to an eye doctor will tell you definitively whether your eyes are working at full capacity or whether you need to consider glasses or contacts.

 4. Your eyes are bothering you